becauseofAI/awesome-face/README.md

 - **PICO**: Object Detection with Pixel Intensity Comparisons Organized in Decision Trees
 - **libfacedetection**: A fast binary library for face detection and face landmark detection in images.
 - **SeetaFaceEngine**: SeetaFace Detection, SeetaFace Alignment and SeetaFace Identification.
-- **FaceID** An implementation of iPhone X's FaceID using face embeddings and siamese networks on RGBD images.
+- **FaceID**: An implementation of iPhone X's FaceID using face embeddings and siamese networks on RGBD images.
 ###### 2018/03/28
 - **InsightFace**: 2D and 3D Face Analysis Project
 - **CosFace**: Large Margin Cosine Loss for Deep Face Recognition